AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 UASB (along with fellow AguaClara subteam Ram Pump) was invited to the 2019 TechConnect World Innovation Conference & Expo as the result of winning the EPA P3 Phase II grant this spring.
 Members of the team presented the work done to develop gravity-powered wastewater treatment through the use of UASB reactors, as well as general information on AguaClara.
 View the poster presentation from the conference [here](https://github.com/AguaClara/UASB/blob/master/Posters%20and%20Presentations/2019%20TechConnect%20Conference%20Poster.pdf).

 ## Future Work
+The main objective for the subsequent reporting period is to fabricate several UASB reactors and install them at the IAWWTF.
+These reactors will test varied hydraulic residence times and pulse versus continuous flow.
+The effluent quality will then be measured using COD tests to determine an optimal UASB reactor design.

 # EPA Funding Assurance